zarr-conventions/zarr-conventions-spec/README.md

   - In the future, we may create a website similar to [STAC extensions](https://stac-extensions.github.io/).

 - What if you don't want a convention to be discoverable?
-  - This mechanism supports "opaque" conventions.
-It is not required to publish a schema or a spec.
-A convention is identified by a UUID.
+  - Given that the URL should be resolvable, this spec does not support opaque conventions.

-- Do Zarr implementations need to understand `zarr_conventions_metadata`?
+- Do Zarr implementations need to understand `zarr_conventions`?
-  - No; by definitinion, conventions cannot modify core Zarr behavior (this requires extensions).
+  - No; by definition, conventions cannot modify core Zarr behavior (this requires extensions).
 They sit purely "on top" of the Zarr data model.
   - That said, implementations may choose to interpret the conventions and implement related features.
   - Or this can be left to higher-level libraries sitting on top of the Zarr implementation (e.g. Xarray.)

 - Can conventions be used for arrays or groups?
   - They can be used for either or both.

-- Why is version required?
+- Why is schema or spec required?
-  - UUIDs are version-independent; version provides a way for conventions to evole and implementations to track that evolution.
+  - At least one URL is required to serve as the unique identifier for the convention.
+The schema URL provides validation capabilities, while the spec URL provides human-readable documentation.
+Having at least one ensures conventions are both identifiable and discoverable.

+- Should I provide both schema and spec?
+  - It's recommended to provide both when possible.
+The schema enables validation and tooling support, while the spec provides human-readable documentation.
+If you can only provide one, choose based on your use case: schema for machine validation, spec for human consumption.

-- Do I need to change my UUID when I change the schema?
+- How do I version my convention?
-  - No, UUIDs should be permanent

-- Why is schema recommended?
-  - It provides a way to validate your convention

-- Why is schema not required?
-  - In order to support conventions that are designed to be private and therefore do not have a publicly resolvable schema.
+  - Include version information in your convention's metadata or the schema or spec URL (e.g., using git tags like `/v0.1.0/` or versioned paths).
+When you make breaking changes, update to a new major version in the URL.

 - Why is name recommended?
-  - We use it to populate the website showing all conventions; tools also use it for nice metadata representations.
+  - We will use the name to populate the website showing all conventions; tools also will use it for nice metadata representations.

 - Why is name not required?
-  - Name should only be used for human-oriented displays, it isn't required because it isn't strictly necessary for a convention to b useful.
+  - Name should only be used for human-oriented displays, it isn't required because it isn't strictly necessary for a convention to be useful.

-- Why do you use a UUID for the key?
+- Why use schema or spec URLs instead of UUIDs for identification?
-    - It provides a decentralized version for guaranteed uniqueness
+  - URLs provide a mechanism for both identification and discovery, simplifying the specification.
+Schema URLs enable validation, while spec URLs point to documentation.
+Both naturally encode version information and provide a discoverable path to more information.
+While this requires conventions to maintain stable URLs, this is consistent with common practices in web standards.

 - How does this specification enable composability?
-  - Convention properties exist at the root `attributes` level (not isolated in `configuration` fields), allowing conventions to reference and extend properties from other conventions.
+  - Convention properties exist at the root `attributes` level (not isolated in the `zarr_conventions` array), allowing conventions to reference and extend properties from other conventions.
 This mirrors the proven pattern used by STAC extensions.
 For example, a projection convention can add projection-specific properties to items within a multiscales layout.

 - How are property name collisions prevented?
   - Conventions use namespace prefixes (e.g., `proj:`, `ome:`) to prevent collisions.
 This approach has been successfully used by the STAC community for years without collision issues.
 Convention authors coordinate on naming within their domain.

+- What if my schema or spec URL becomes unavailable?
+  - Convention authors should use stable hosting for URLs (e.g., GitHub releases, permanent DOIs).
+Tools consuming conventions should implement caching strategies and graceful degradation when URLs are temporarily unavailable.
+The convention properties remain valid even if the identifier URL is unreachable.
+Convention authors may register a new convention conveying similar information if an identifying URL is irreconcilably lost, and should coordinate with downstream libraries about the change.

 # Implementations